madeleineudell/LowRankModels.jl/README.md

 	glrm, labels = GLRM(df,2)
 	X, Y, ch = fit!(glrm)

-This will fit a GLRM to your data, using a quadratic loss for real valued columns, hinge loss for boolean columns, and ordinal hinge loss for integer columns, a small amount of quadratic regularization, and scaling and adding an offset to the model as described [here](#scaling).
+This will fit a GLRM to your data, using a QuadLoss loss for real valued columns, HingeLoss loss for boolean columns, and ordinal HingeLoss loss for integer columns, a small amount of QuadLoss regularization, and scaling and adding an offset to the model as described [here](#scaling).
 (You can turn off these options by calling `GLRM(df, k; scale=false, offset=false)`.)
 It returns the column labels for the columns it fit, along with the model.